banner image

 • a private rental bond and advance rent costs

-• sourcing accommodation options from the private rental and short-term housing sector
+• finding accommodation options from the private rental and short-term housing sector

-• sourcing accommodation options in your local communities or areas where you have family or local networks.
+• finding accommodation options in your local communities or areas where you have family or local networks.

 To access the service phone the Disaster Welfare Assistance Line on 1800 018 444, or visit the Department of Communities and Justice Housing website and enter your postcode, suburb or town in the search bar to find your nearest housing office.